 Ashley Davidoff MD TheCommonVein.net

-CT in the axial plane demonstrates a large, spiculated mass in the right upper lobe likely reflecting hemorrhage around the mass.
-In addition there is evidence of interlobular septal thickening possibly reflecting lymphatic invasion and raising the possibility of lymphangitis carcinomatosa
+CT in the axial plane demonstrates a large, spiculated mass in the right upper lobe with surrounding halo likely reflecting hemorrhage or lymphatic edema around the mass.
+In addition, there is evidence of irregular interlobular septal thickening likely reflecting lymphatic invasion and indicating lymphangitis carcinomatosa.
+There is irregular thickening of the major fissure suggesting involvement.

 Lymph Nodes